-Coming from a past of alcoholism, depression and homelessness, and after a dramatic near-death experience, and finally redemption, I have had an epiphany.
-I realized that every single person on this earth has a story, and it is in our stories that we can find connections to each other, bridges to common bonds in a society that seems intent on divisions and walls being built.
+From my brush with death, I had an awakening, and realized every person on this earth has a story.
+This epiphany eventually ed me to starting Portraits of the Jersey Shore.
+I began to have my eyes opened that is in our stories that we can find connections to each other, bridges to common bonds in a society that seems intent on divisions and walls being built.